 The final point is so important.

 Many people will go on camping trips to escape from the constant noise and chatter that modern life offers.
-That means many people who might be camping near you won’t want to hear movies, music, and loud noises, or have bright lights in the campsite that can come off projector.
+That means many people who might be camping near you won’t want to hear movies, music, and loud noises, or have bright lights in the campsite that can come off the projector.

 Movies to Watch Whilst Camping